wavefrontHQ/opentelemetry-examples/java-example/README.md

 </dependencies>
 ```

-#### Step 1: Instrument your application
+#### Step 1: Instrument application

 * #### Get OpenTelemetry interface
     * The first step is to get a handle to an instance of the OpenTelemetry interface.
-If you are an application
+As an application
-      developer, you need to configure an instance of the OpenTelemetrySdk as early as possible in your application.
+      developer, we need to configure an instance of the OpenTelemetrySdk as early as possible in our application.
       This can be done using the OpenTelemetrySdk.builder() method.

       ```java